Azure/azure-kusto-microhack3/README.md

 Although querying cold data is possible, the data is queried faster when it's in local SSD (the hot cache), particularly for range queries that scan large amounts of data.

 To query cold data, ADX processes a loading step that requires accessing a storage tier with much higher latency than the local disk.
 When the query is limited to a small time window, often called "point-in-time" queries, the amount of data to be retrieved will usually be small, and the query will complete quickly.
-For example, forensic analyses querying telemetry on a given day in the past fall under this category.
+For example, forensic analysts querying telemetry on a given day in the past fall under this category.
 The impact on the query duration depends on the size of data that is pulled from storage, and can be significant.

-But, if you're scanning a large amount of cold data, query performance could benefit from using the ‘hot windows’ feature, which lets you efficiently query cold data.
+But, if you're scanning a large amount of cold data, query performance could benefit from using the 'hot windows' feature, which lets you efficiently query cold data.

 Hot windows are part of the cache policy commands syntax and are set with the `.alter policy caching` command.